Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Numerical Results

 We denote by $\alpha(t)$ an additive white Gaussian noise with zero mean and variance $\sigma_\alpha^2$, which is added to the simulated signals.
 The Signal-to-Noise Ratio (SNR) in dB will be defined by

 where $Var(f)$ is the variance of the noiseless signal $f$ that contains the FO, resulting from simulation.
 Fig. \ref{fig:multiTF_ridges2} graphically shows the results of the application of the multi-channel methodology using active and reactive power of all the generator in the system with three TF representations (STFT, FSST and FSST2), and different levels of additive noise.
 Algorithms are applied to identify a maximum of 7 components in each case, but the identified curves whose length is less than $L_c=40$ seconds are discarded.
 The ridges resulting from the identification algorithm are shown in green.
 A pattern of time-varying components is observed.
-Even for low additive noise levels, ridge identification on STFT presents mode mixing problems, where the ridges includes the constant frequency component of 0.7Hz together with the third harmonic of square signal.
+Even for low additive noise levels, ridge identification on STFT presents mode mixing problems, where the ridges include the constant frequency component of 0.7 Hz together with the third harmonic of the square signal.
 FSST and FSST2 significantly reduce mode mixing problems because the spectrum is much more concentrated.
-In the case of FSST, it is not possible to identify the higher order harmonics due to their higher frequency modulation, even at low levels of added noise, unlike FSST2 where it is possible to identify the harmonics with the highest frequency modulation.
+In the case of FSST, it is not possible to identify the higher order harmonics due to their higher frequency modulation, even at low levels of added noise.
+For example, identified curves from the FSST are correct only up to the fifth harmonic (that has a modulation of 0.01 Hz/s).
+On the other hand, using FSST2 it is possible to identify the harmonics with the highest frequency modulation.
 In both (FSST and FSST2), as the addite noise increases, the lower amplitude harmonics are lost.
 However, even for an SNR of -5dB, it is possible to identify the fundamental frequencies of both sources of oscillation with both FSST and FSST2.